 This year's blanket collection runs from Monday, October 17, 2016 to Friday, December 9, 2016.

 How you can help

-Purchase a twin bed blanket online and ship it to the School of Social Work (Dr. Wesley Church, LSU School of Social Work, 305 Huey P. Long Field House, Baton Rouge, LA 70803) or drop off a blanket at a labeled receptacle in 221 Peabody Hall (Dean's Office), 313 Huey P. Long Field House, Middleton Library, or the Student Union.
+Purchase a twin bed blanket online and ship it to the School of Social Work (Dr. Wesley Church, LSU School of Social Work, 305 Huey P. Long Field House, Baton Rouge, LA 70803) or drop off a blanket at a labeled receptacle in 221 Peabody Hall (Dean's Office), 313 Huey P. Long Field House, LSU Library, or the Student Union.

 Blankets donated will be distributed to area shelters.
 A few dollars out of your pocket ensures someone’s warmth during the holiday season.

 The LSU School of Social Work (SSW) aspires to be a leading graduate school of social work, a vibrant center of intellectual development, a leader in promoting and supporting diverse communities, and an advocate for an integrated and inclusive model of social work, all within a learning environment that supports best educational practices.
 The Child and Family Studies (CFS) undergraduate degree integrates theory, research, and practice to focus on child development and family dynamics.